texfaq/texfaq.github.io/FAQ-cancellation.md

 ---
+title:  Cancelling terms in maths expressions
 section: How do I do&hellip;?
 subsection: Mathematics
 date: 2014-06-10
 ---

-# Cancelling terms in maths expressions

 A technique used when explaining the behaviour of expressions or equations (often for pedagogical purposes).
 The [`cancel`](https://ctan.org/pkg/cancel)